Foreign tax relief

 Australia has also entered into bilateral agreements with a number of countries in relation to the exchange of information in relation to taxes.

-Australia has enacted the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which was signed by Australia on 7 June 2017.
-The MLI has been ratified, which means that it applies to ‘covered countries’ (including France, Japan, New Zealand, and the United Kingdom) from as early as 1 January 2019.
+Australia has enacted the Organisation for Economic Co-operation and Development (OECD) Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which was signed by Australia on 7 June 2017.
+The MLI has been ratified, which means that it applies to ‘covered countries’, such as Belgium, Canada, France, India, Indonesia, Ireland, Japan, Korea, New Zealand, Singapore, and the United Kingdom.